 Renting over the entire period or in stages

 Compare the cost of renting a car over the entire trip of the journey with the cost of renting in stages.
 If your destinations offers a parking facility, then take into account the parking cost.
 If it doesn’t then do your research on where to park your rental car safely nearby the accommodation.

-For our last USA road trip, we rented several cars: one from NYC to Boston and one from Boston to continue our journey to Cape Cod and Providence.
-Parking costs in a city can go through the roof.
+We’ve rented cars on several continents, such as Europe or the USA, and on various islands, like the Hawaiian islands.
+Prices were very different at each of these destinations.
+And the type of holiday can increase the final costs.
+Parking costs in a city, for example, can go through the roof.
 On the other hand, it can sometimes be more interesting price-wise to rent for a week instead of 6 days.
 So, make sure to have that calculator ready.

 Pick-up / drop-off times